 His current research projects - in addition to externally-funded projects - deal with fundamental rights knowledge in Austria, automated driving, pressure on the rule of law in Austria, the social contract in times of climate change, the codification of administrative law, constitutional conventions, the politicization of administration, and the methods of comparative constitutional law.

-Current externally-funded projects deal with public law issues relating to automated driving ("Lex2Vehicle", Austrian Research Promotion Agency) and the strength of constitutional court decisions ("JUDICON-EU, project-lead: Hungarian Academy of Sciences).
+Current externally-funded project deals with the strength of constitutional court decisions ("JUDICON-EU, project-lead: Hungarian Academy of Sciences).

 Previous research has been funded by the Alexander von Humboldt Foundation, the Austrian Research Foundation (ÖFG), the German Research Foundation (DFG), the German Exchange Service (DAAD), and the Austrian Research Promotion Agency (FFG), among others.